 And after the primary, the kids have to go to the town for further studies around 8 to 10 km from the village.
 Thankfully they do have bus facilities for the kids to go to the school.

 There is one church in the village and some small grocery shops but majorly they go to the Haliyal town to meet their needs and for festive shopping.

 The main work of the Siddis since long has been farming and every family in the community owns a land for cultivation.
 The Siddis mainly grow ragi and wheat.
 The woman we spoke to told us how they slogged on farms with their parents and grandparents only to be paid a meager wage which never helped them improve their economic status.

 As against the norms in those days most of the youths today have started moving out of the villages looking for jobs.
 The educated ones have moved to other metro cities like Mumbai and Chennai in search of a job.
-Few of them have travelled overseas to Kuwait and Dubai for better jobs.
+Few of them have traveled overseas to Kuwait and Dubai for better jobs.

-We met a group of girls from college who have taken up simple home business of selling bric-a-brac to support their family.
+We met a group of girls from college who have taken up a simple home business of selling bric-a-brac to support their family.

 During the 90s an initiative was taken up to train the kids from Siddi community and use their potential for a good athlete which had subsequently helped a lot to make a living by buying lands and taking up jobs.
 And many had won medals and made records too but then the project was shelved.
-Today there has been efforts from the youths of the community and Sports Authority of India (SAI) to revive the project.
-Several training centres have been opened which would hopefully help the kids.
+Today there have been efforts from the youths of the community and Sports Authority of India (SAI) to revive the project.
+Several training centers have been opened which would hopefully help the kids.
 Know more about this from a former athlete here.

-Visiting the Siddi Community and learning of their lifestyle was a unique experience.
+Visiting the Siddi Community and learning about their lifestyle was a unique experience.
 The past definitely has not been easier for this community always treated as an outsider facing discrimination at every step.
 Hopefully with the advent of education and other modern facilities things would get better in the future.